 - How do I know what transformer to use?

-‐ Use the appropriate footage chart or use the CPI Advanced Footage Calculator
+‐ Use the appropriate footage chart

 - What is Secondary Ground Fault Protection?
 (UL2161)